OrthodoxCaveDweller/F4rSturm/README.md

 Make sure you have gcc installed (gcc --version).
 1. Open Cygwin terminal
 2. Navigate to this repository (cd ~/F4rSturm)
-3. gcc main.c mainMenu.c mainMenu.h screen.c screen.h -D _WIN32 -o F4rSturm (-D _WIN32 should be omitted when using Windows Subsystem for Linux)
+3. gcc main.c mainMenu.c mainMenu.h screen.c screen.h -D _WIN32 -lncurses -o F4rSturm (-D _WIN32 should be omitted when using Windows Subsystem for Linux)
 4. Run the game with "./F4rSturm.exe"

 ——————————————————————————————————————————————————